 6. Deep Voice

-What Are The Side Effects of Taking Steroids?
+What Are The Side Effects of Steroid Use?

 A client of mine claimed it could treat pimples, but do steroids help with acne?
 Let's check what the scientific literature has to say.

 Steroids can lead to an enlargement of sebaceous glands, which increases the production of sebum (body oil).
-In large amounts, this oil can clog up a person’s pores, resulting in breakouts of acne.
+In large amounts, this oil can clog up a person’s pores, resulting in the breakout of body acne.

 Besides appearing on the face, these acne breakouts may also occur in places uncommon for acne, such as the back, torso regions, and limbs.